smackem/redis-q/README.md

 ```
 484+100+16+225+900
 ```

+Since v0.3.0, redis-q also supports defining user functions.
+See 'Bindings' below for more info.

 ## Data Types
 RedisQL is a dynamically-typed language supporting scalar values like integers or strings as well as composite values like lists, enumerables and tuples.